spring-ai-community/mcp-annotations/README.md

 - [Building from Source](#building-from-source)
 - [Contributing](#contributing)

-This project consists of two main modules:
+This project consists of one module:

 1. **mcp-annotations** - Core annotations and method handling for MCP operations.
 Depends only on MCP Java SDK.
-2. **mcp-annotations-spring** - Spring AI integration for MCP annotations

 ## Overview